eboileau/dhart-utils/README.md

 ## Quickstart

+### Docker
+This software is supplied in a Docker image.
+Docker images enable the user to easily deploy software without any dependency tree issues.
+Since DHART utils isn't hosted in an image registry, the image needs to be built from the Dockerfile.
+To do so, execute the following command from the root directory:

+- accession: `docker build -t accession -f ./docker/accession/Dockerfile .`
+- wrangling: `docker build -t wrangling -f ./docker/wrangling/Dockerfile .`

+Once the image is built, it can then be launched by running the following command:

+- accession: `docker run accession`
+- wrangling: `docker run wrangling`

 ### Dependencies

 When using this library without docker, the following dependencies need to be installed on your system: